 What is Renewable Natural Gas, and how is it made?

-Renewable Natural Gas is interchangeable with conventional natural gas.
+RNG is interchangeable with conventional natural gas.
 It’s injected into our natural gas distribution system, reducing the amount of conventional natural gas needed.

 How Renewable Natural Gas is made

-Farms, landfills, green energy companies and other suppliers like the City of Surrey have teamed up with us to capture biogas.
+Farms, landfills, green energy companies and other suppliers like the City of Vancouver have teamed up with us to capture biogas.
 Sometimes our suppliers will purify the biogas to make RNG themselves, and other times we’ll take care of the purification process.

 Where we get biogas from: